-Also known as the Dysteleological Argument, is an argument against the existence of a creator god.
+Also known as the Dysteleological Argument, is an argument against the existence of an omnibenevolent creator god.
 The reasoning follows that if there existed a deity that possessed unlimited intelligence, love, talent, knowledge, power, resources and time, it would not create creatures with obvious design flaws and suboptimal features.

-From our poor plumbing to painful crowded teeth, a stump of a tail, redundant cluttered bones, and no redundancy where reinforcement is most needed, the inability to make vitamins and nutrients that other animals easily make for themselves, nerves that take bizzare paths and lymph nodes that do more harm than good, the human body is a collection of compromises.
+From our lethal plumbing to painful crowded teeth, a stump of a tail, redundant cluttered bones, and no redundancy where reinforcement is most needed, the inability to make vitamins and nutrients that other animals easily make for themselves, nerves that take bizarre paths and lymph nodes that do more harm than good, the human body is a collection of compromises.

 In order to use that defense on the below listed design issues, the creationist would have to maintain that there was a literal Adam & Eve and their bodies were designed completely different from regular human bodies.
 That their eyes, bones, muscles, joints, nerves, openings, digestive system and organs were structurally and positionally different.
 In other words: they weren't human.